clairewoUM/TensorFlow-Developer-Professional-Certificate/Sequences, Time Series and Prediction/Week 2/Week 2 Quiz.md

 7. If you want to inspect the learned parameters in a layer after training, what’s a good technique to use?

+    - [ ] Iterate through the layers dataset of the model to find the layer you want
+    - [ ] Decompile the model and inspect the parameter set for that layer
     - [x] Assign a variable to the layer and add it to the model using that variable.
 Inspect its properties after training
     - [ ] Run the model with unit data and inspect the output for that layer
-    - [ ] Iterate through the layers dataset of the model to find the layer you want
-    - [ ] Decompile the model and inspect the parameter set for that layer

 8. How do you set the learning rate of the SGD optimizer?

     - [ ] Use the Rate property
     - [ ] Use the RateOfLearning property
+    - [x] Use the learning_rate property
     - [ ] You can’t set it
-    - [x] Use the lr property

 9. If you want to amend the learning rate of the optimizer on the fly, after each epoch, what do you do?